TCodina/TCodina.github.io/_posts/2023-05-01-linear_regression_practice.md

 ## History plots

-During the training process we stored the parameters, and training and evaluation loss for each epoch so keep track of how the training loop evolved.
+During the training process we stored the parameters, and training and evaluation loss for each epoch so to keep track of how the training loop evolved.
 Now, we plot these quantities

 ```python